 Printing is available from all public computers.
 The cost is $.10 per page for black and white printing and $.50 per page for color.
 Put money on your library card, temporary card, or visitor’s pass at the Circulation Desk (cash or credit/debit card) or at the Reference Desk (exact change only) before you print.

 Wireless printing is also available if you are using your own laptop.

 For those with a library card, any extra money that has been added to your card can not be refunded, but the balance will remain on your card for use at a later time.
 We are unable to refund printing money.
 Please be sure to preview your work before printing.

 The Westland Public Library has meeting room space available for the public.
 Please check for availability at the Circulation Desk.
-You will need to provide a valid permanent Westland Public Library card and proof of Westland residency in order to reserve a room.
-“For profit” entities are not allowed to use meeting room space.
-No walk-ins allowed.
-Rooms must be reserved twenty-four hours in advance for no more than two days in a row.
+“For profit” entities are not allowed to reserve meeting room space.

 Meeting Room C may only be reserved up to 2 times within 7 days by the same person or group.
 The room cannot be reserved for more than 2 days in a row during connected weeks (for example, a patron cannot reserve the room on Friday and Saturday during one week and then also reserve it for Sunday of the following week).